phbridge/WebExTeamsSpaceAnalysis/README.md

 4.0 Include cloud analysis        FUTURE

-5.0 extend to includ reactions    FUTURE
+5.0 extend to includ reactions    FUTURE - NO API yet this will take a while

-6.0 extend to includ mentions     FUTURE
+6.0 extend to includ mentions     DONE

 7.0 handle the changing of tokens FUTURE

-8.0 do something with just files  FUTURE
+8.0 do something with just files  DONE

+9.0 scare a thread on +/-ve       FUTURE